 The Kenyan Sand Boa is on the smaller size, reaching just a little more than 2 feet in length.

 They are relatively even-tempered snakes, and would rather squirm away than bite if they don’t want to be handled.
 They can occasionally be feisty, but the right sand boa can make a great snake for a beginner.

 Typically costing $75-$200 (depending on the morph), they can live up to 20 years.

 8. Western Hognose Snake

-The Western Hognose is native to western parts of the US, as well as southern and northern Canada and Mexico.
+The Western Hognose is native to western parts of the US, as well as southern Canada and Mexico.

 They are distinctly known for their upturned noses and are active mostly in the morning and the evening.